HesthaNeo/hq-internet-router/README.md

         <h3>Step 1: Rack, Mount, and Power On The Cisco 2911 Router</h3>
             <p>- First, we'll Add a 2901 Router to the topology by dragging and dropping it into the Headquarters section of the lab.
 We'll place the 2901 Router in the top right area of HQ and label it as “HQ-INET-RTR”.</p>
                 <img width="739" height="970" alt="Screenshot 2026-02-07 173927" src="https://github.com/user-attachments/assets/1ceae563-e79f-4427-930b-e8699e4e4c4e" />
-        <h3>Step 2: Install Securityk9 License</h3>
+        <h3>Step 2: Basic Switch Configurations (Hostname, NTP, Domain-Name, SSH, Etc)</h3>
-            <p>- In this step, we did basic configuration for both of the switches including changing their hostnames, setting their time zones, enabling SSH, setting domain names, adding securiting to console and vty lines for SSH, and creating user profiles with a password the devices</p>
+            <p>- In this step, we did basic configuration for both of the switches including changing their hostnames, setting their time zones, enabling SSH, setting domain names, adding securiting to console and vty lines for SSH, and creating user profiles with a password thedevices</p>
                 <img width="867" height="896" alt="Screenshot 2026-02-06 171129" src="https://github.com/user-attachments/assets/3ae0553b-ebfd-4adc-8154-4c4cac1bd1b1" />
                 <img width="870" height="905" alt="Screenshot 2026-02-06 171255" src="https://github.com/user-attachments/assets/bfbb60cc-eb80-42e5-96e2-53c630386aa8" />
                 <img width="872" height="907" alt="Screenshot 2026-02-06 171401" src="https://github.com/user-attachments/assets/f6f42ebc-d37f-4d1f-becb-f746c8e8955f" />
-        <h3>Step 3: Basic Switch Configurations (Hostname, NTP, Domain-Name, SSH, Etc)</h3>
+        <h3>Step 3: Install Securityk9 License</h3>
             <p>- Next we will configure VTP on these switches to receive and sync all VLAN updates from the vtp server we configured in the first milestone.</p>
                 <img width="873" height="618" alt="Screenshot 2026-02-06 172047" src="https://github.com/user-attachments/assets/286483a4-c123-4d64-91e9-1392d67fe7a6" />
                 <img width="871" height="616" alt="Screenshot 2026-02-06 172212" src="https://github.com/user-attachments/assets/0239a279-7874-41fe-9cde-7602be6e307d" />